-(3) Billing of estimated consumptions
+(10) Billing of estimated consumptions

-3.1 The need to estimate consumption
+10.1 The need to estimate consumption and the basis thereof

-Notwithstanding all City's attempts to take monthly meter readings of all water/electricity supplied, should it not be possible to take a reading on the appropriate date, the City reserves the right to calculate an estimated consumption from the previous actual reading to the billing date.
-The estimates are normally based on the seasonal historical average consumption at the property, but may be adjusted by the City to reflect its best estimate of what the consumption may have been.
+Notwithstanding all the City of Matlosana's attempts to take monthly meter readings of all water / electricity supplied, should it not be possible to take a reading on the appropriate date or if for some any other reason the reading could not be obtained, the City of Matlosana reserves the right to calculate an estimated consumption from the previous actual reading to the billing date.
+The estimates are normally based on the 3 to 6 months preceding the last date on which the meter was found to be registering correctly, or on the 3 to 6 months following the date from which the meter was again registering correctly.
+The seasonal historical average consumption at the property may also be used by the City of Matlosana to reflect its best estimate of what the consumption may have been.

-3.2 Adjustment to estimated account
+10.2 Adjustment to estimated account

-As soon as a new actual reading has been taken; the previously estimated consumption will be recalculated and an adjustment, either positive or negative, to the next account issued.
+As soon as a new actual reading has been taken; the previously estimated consumption will be recalculated and an adjustment, either positive or negative, will reflect on the next account issued.

-3.3 Failure of meter
+10.3 Failure of meter